-Specifies that a group should use a load balancing method where a request is passed to a randomly selected server, taking into account weights of servers.
+Specifies a load balancing method for the group where a connection is passed to a randomly selected server, taking into account server weights.

-The optional two parameter instructs Angie to randomly select two servers and then choose a server using the specified method.
-The default method is least_conn which passes a request to a server with the least number of active connections.
+If the optional two parameter is specified, Angie randomly selects two servers and then chooses a server using the specified method.
+The default method is least_conn, which passes a connection to the server with the least number of active connections.